oroinc/documentation/crm/book/data_api.rst

 Retreive a single record
 """"""""""""""""""""""""

-To retrieve a single record for a particular resource record with JSON API, perform the GET action with the id parameter specified:
+To retrieve a single record for a particular resource record with JSON API, perform the GET method with the id parameter specified:

-    1. Click the API resource row on the ``http://<hostname_of_your_oro_application>/api/doc/rest_json_api`` page to expand the actions block.
+    1. Click the API resource row on the ``http://<hostname_of_your_oro_application>/api/doc/rest_json_api`` page to expand the methods block.

     2. Find the :guilabel:`/api/your_resource/{id}` block.

-    3. Click the :guilabel:`GET` action row.
+    3. Click the :guilabel:`GET` method row.

     4. Click the :guilabel:`Sandbox` tab.
 You will see the request form.

     5. If you want to retrieve a single record, in the :guilabel:`Requirements` section, specify the record id for the :guilabel:`id` field.

     6. Click the :guilabel:`Try!` button to send the request to the server.

 After the response from the server is reveived, the :guilabel:`Request URL`, :guilabel:`Response Headers`, :guilabel:`Response Body`